ranchana-k/dataflow-streaming-events/readme.md

 │   └── locustfile.py         # Simulates streaming events for testing
 ├── main.py                   # Main Beam pipeline script
 ├── requirements.txt          # Dependencies for your pipeline
-├── metadata.json             # Pipeline template metadata (including Docker image used and pipeline parameters) └── cloudbuild.yaml           # Cloud Build config for CI/CD
+├── Dockerfile                # Used to build a container that runs the Dataflow job ├── metadata.json             # Pipeline template metadata (including Docker image used and pipeline parameters) └── cloudbuild.yaml           # Cloud Build config for CI/CD
 ```